 \begin{dfn} Let $S$ be a semigroup with set $E = E(S)$ of idempotents.
 The \emph{biordered set} $\E = (E, *)$ is the partial algebra where

 and the product $e * f$ in $\E$ is undefined otherwise.
 A pair of idempotents $(e,f)$ satisfying the condition $\{e,f\}\cap \{ef,fe\}\neq \varnothing$ is called a \emph{basic pair}. \end{dfn} It is easy to show that for such a pair their product $ef$ is indeed again an idempotent, and that it is either $\R$-related to $e$ or $\L$-related to $f$.
 Throughout we shall abuse notation writing $ef$ instead of $e * f$.
-The reader should remember that if $ef$ is indicated to be taking place on $\E = \E(S)$ then condition $(*)$ must hold.
+The reader should remember that if the product $ef$ is indicated to take place in $\E = \E(S)$ then Condition \eqref{eqRev5} must hold.